serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection.md

 We check if he has tenant administration permission, which only *admin* will have in the end.
 If not, we filter listed records by *TenantId*.

+## Resolving Tenant Lookup Problem

 After you rebuild, and launch, now user page will be like this:

 ![Tenant2 Logged In](img/tenant2_filtered.png)

 Yes, he can't see admin user anymore, but something is wrong.
 When you click *tenant2*, nothing will happen and you'll get an error *"Can't load script data: Lookup.Administration.Tenant*":

-This error is not related to our filtering.
+This error is not related to our recent filtering at repository level.
 It can't load this lookup script, because current user has no permission to *Tenants* table.
 But how did he see it last time?
 He could see it, because we first logged in as *admin* and when we open edit dialog for user, we loaded this lookup script.
 Browser cached it, so when we logged in with *tenant2* and open edit dialog, it loaded tenants from browser cache.

 But this time, as we rebuild project, browser tried to load it from server, and we got this error, as *tenant2* doesn't have this permission.
 It's ok, we don't want him to have this permission, but how to avoid this error?